pawan941394/-AI-Resume-Analyzer/README.md

 - **Optimized Resume Generation**: Request an AI-generated optimized resume based on the analysis
 - **Animated UI**: Enjoy a responsive and animated user interface for better experience

+## 🎨 UI Animation Features

+The application includes several animations to enhance the user experience:

+- **Sliding Chat Messages**: Messages slide in from the left (user) or right (AI) with a smooth fade-in effect
+- **Hover Effects**: Interactive elements like upload boxes and job detail sections have subtle lift animations on hover
+- **Button Animations**: Buttons feature elevation and color changes when hovered
+- **Transition Effects**: Smooth transitions between different states and sections
+- **Loading Animations**: Visual feedback during resume analysis and AI response generation
+- **Gradient Text Effects**: Dynamic gradient coloring for headings

+These animations make the application feel more responsive and engaging while providing visual feedback during interactions.

 ## 📋 Prerequisites

 - Python 3.9 or higher